Adambean/gitlab-ce-ldap-sync/README.md

 * Any system that can run PHP-CLI will do.
 (Even Windows.)
 * [PHP](https://www.php.net) version 7.0 or later: Available to most Linux distributions via `apt-get` or `yum`.
 You don't need anything web related, but you will need the command line interface.
+* [PHP's LDAP functions](http://php.net/manual/en/book.ldap.php): Usually installed with PHP as standard, but the LDAP module/functions may not be enabled by default.
 * [Composer](https://getcomposer.org/): Available to most Linux distributions via `apt-get` or `yum`, or manually download it as `composer.phar` alongside this tool.
 * LDAP instance: Used for Gitlab's authentication.
-It can (likely) be Microsoft Active Directory, OpenLDAP, 389-DS (including FreeIPA), and likely any other LDAP system, though **most of my testing is using a 389-DS instance**.
+It can (likely) be Microsoft Active Directory, OpenLDAP, 389-DS (including FreeIPA), and any other LDAP system, though **most of my testing is with 389-DS (without FreeIPA)**.
 * [Gitlab community edition](https://gitlab.com/gitlab-org/gitlab-ce/): This must be configured to authenticate against an LDAP instance already.

 ## Installing